-Last week, annual fees appeared on two of my Amex cards: $595 for my Business Platinum card and $95 for my Everyday Preferred card.
+Last week, annual fees appeared on two of my Amex cards: $595 for my Business Platinum card (Update January 2022: this offer has expired — the annual fee is now $695) and $95 for my Everyday Preferred card.
 I didn’t necessarily want to keep either card and so I called Amex to check my options.
 This turned out to be a very lucrative 40 minute phone call…

-One hesitation I had before calling was that I haven’t yet used my this card’s $200 airline fee credit for 2021 nor the $100 Dell credit for July to December 2021.
+One hesitation I had before calling was that I haven’t yet used my this card’s $200 airline fee credit for 2021 nor the $100 Dell credit for July to December 2021 (this benefit has since been increased to $200 from January to June and $200 from July to December).
 Rather than rush to use those credits, I decided to call anyway.
 If Amex were to convince me to keep the card with a great retention offer, then I’d have plenty of time to use those credits.
 If not, I could always tell them that I’ll hold onto the card for a few more weeks before cancelling and then I could rush to use the credits.

 After telling the first phone rep that I wanted to close my Business Platinum card, she transferred me to another department.
 A friendly account manager took over the call and made a half hearted attempt to get me to keep the card.
 I explained that I have multiple Platinum cards, including another Business Platinum card, and so the overlapping benefits don’t interest me.
 He completely understood, and then checked the system for retention offers.
 He found two offers worth mentioning (in either case I had to commit to keeping the card for another year):